Medicinal Herb Gardening

 Why grow native woodland herbs?
 Growing our own medicine—in any setting—creates an intimate connection with healing plants.
 There are some important environmental reasons for cultivating rare woodland medicinals as well.
 Further, many of the woodland herbs are easy to cultivate, as compared to our garden herbs.
 Learn more about growing forest medicinals here.

 Take a scenic tour of our favorite resources on growing medicinal herbs.
 This compilation features five of our very own herb-gardening guides from Blog Castanea’s archive, plus five more of our favorite books and (free!)
 YouTube videos on medicinal plant cultivation from the likes of Deb Soule and Joe Hollis.
 Get ready to restock your bookshelves and embark on a botanical video binge, here.

 Join us in counting down to the release of Chestnut School Founder Juliet Blankespoor’s first book, slated to hit shelves in 2021!
-Cultivating Medicinal Herbs is the first book of its kind, bursting with information on growing and using healing plants, and lushly sown with seeding charts, medicine-making instructions, propagation techniques, and soils and substrates.
+The Healing Garden: Cultivating & Handcrafting Herbal Remedies is the first book of its kind, bursting with information on growing and using healing plants, and lushly sown with seeding charts, medicine-making instructions, propagation techniques, and soils and substrates.

 By subscribing to our newsletter below, you’ll be among the first to know when the book becomes available.
 (We’ll also send a few treats to your inbox, including our Guide for Budding Herbalists, beloved by thousands of herb nerds worldwide!)